CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2a-OSLayer/RTOS/BB_LF_Zephyr.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Resource-constrained automotive ECUs and sensors need a scalable, secure RTOS that supports multiple architectures from a single codebase.
+Zephyr provides a small-footprint kernel with built-in security features, extensive driver support, and a vibrant open-source community (16k+ stars, 3400+ contributors).
+Its Linux Foundation governance and Apache 2.0 license make it suitable for commercial automotive deployments across diverse hardware platforms.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system